OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-multiple-ranges.md

 You can create `RangeAreas` object in two basic ways:

 - Call `Worksheet.getRanges()` and pass it a string with comma-delimited range addresses.
 If any range you want to include has been made into a [NamedItem](https://docs.microsoft.com/javascript/api/excel/excel.nameditem), you can include the name, instead of the address, in the string.
 - Call `Workbook.getSelectedRanges()`.
-This method returns a `RangeAreas` representing all the ranges that are selected when it runs.
+This method returns a `RangeAreas` representing all the ranges that are selected on the currently active worksheet.

 Once you have a `RangeAreas` object, you can create others using the methods on the object that return `RangeAreas` such as `getOffsetRangeAreas` and `getIntersection`.